Cruise industry throws in the towel on 2020, looks to 2021

-SILVER SPRING, Md.
-(AP) — The cruise industry has jettisoned hopes of restarting operations this year.
+SILVER SPRING, Md. — The cruise industry has jettisoned hopes of restarting operations this year.

-The announcement comes just days after the U.S. government effectively lifted its no-sail order despite a global spike in coronavirus infections.
+The announcement came days after the U.S. government effectively lifted its no-sail order despite a global spike in coronavirus infections.

-Cruise Lines International Association — which includes cruise giants Princess, Carnival, and Royal Caribbean — said that its members have voluntarily opted to maintain the current suspension of cruise operations in the U.S. through the end of the year.
+Cruise Lines International Association — which includes cruise giants Princess, Carnival and Royal Caribbean — said its members have voluntarily opted to maintain the current suspension of cruise operations in the U.S. through the end of the year.

 Members “will use the remainder of the year to prepare for the implementation of extensive measures to address COVID-19 safety” with the guidance of public health experts and the U.S. Centers for Disease Control and Prevention, the association said.